-1. Why does the writer describe MacEwen stroking his dog? - A. to emphasise how bad MacEwen thought the weather was that day - B. to show the dog was as frightened by the storm as MacEwen was - C. to explain why MacEwen had risked going to the dangerous cliffs - D. to demonstrate how relaxed MacEwen was despite the bad weather 2.
-According to the writer, the sheepdog's behavior suggests that - A. it never obeys MacEwen. - B. it is afraid of MacEwen. - C. it is aware it should have done better. - D. it usually responds to loud commands.
-3. What is suggested about island life in the fourth paragraph? - A. People living there would like more visitors to help the economy. - B. People come to the island in search of employment. - C. People are too busy to do all the things they'd like to. - D. People don't mind putting up with some inconveniences.
-4. What attitude is expressed by the writer in the fifth paragraph? - A. He is amused that people on the island share their feelings so openly. - B. He likes the way so many surprising things can happen on the island. - C. He approves of the way the islanders all socialize together. - D. He finds it strange that island farms are advertised in national newspapers.
-5. What does 'Which' refer to in line 75? - A. the writer's ferry ride - B. the next island - C. having to stay on the island - D. a mobile phone 6.
-From the text as a whole, we find out the island of Muck - A. is a safe place for children to live. - B. has the highest level of rainfall in the area. - C. has an economy based solely on sheep. - D. is dependent on the outside world for its food.
+1 Why does the writer describe MacEwen stroking his dog?

+- A to emphasize how bad MacEwen thought the weather was that day - B to show the dog was as frightened by the storm as MacEwen was - C to explain why MacEwen had risked going to the dangerous cliffs. - D to demonstrate how relaxed Mac Ewen was despite the bad weather

+2 According to the writer, the sheepdog's behavior suggest that

+- A It never obeys MacEwen.

+- B it is afraid of MacEwen.

+- C it is aware it should have done better.

+- D it usually responds to loud commands.

+3 What is suggested about island life in the fourth paragraph?

+- A People living there would like more visitors to help the economy. - B People come to the island in search of employment. - C People are too busy to do all the things they'd like to - D People don't mind putting up with some inconveniences.

+4 What attitude is expressed by the writer in the fifth paragraph?

+- A He is amused that people on the island share their feelings so openly. - B He likes to way so many surprising things can happen on the island. - C He approves of the way the islanders all socialize together. - D He finds it strange that island farms are advertised in national newspapers.

+5 What does "Which" (in bold letters at the end of the text) refer to?

+- A the writer's ferry ride

+- B the next island

+- C having to stay on the island

+- D a mobile phone

+6 From the text as a whole, we find out the island of Much

+- A is a safe place for children to live. - B has the highest level of rainfall in the area. - C has an economy based solely on sheep. - D is dependent on the outside world for its food.